 The study of wearables...

-If you're wondering what RecycleHealth does with the wearables it receives, the answer is simple... research!
-Right now, wearable activity trackers are widely popular, but no one yet knows much about how they help to increase physical activity.
-So RecycleHealth works with organizations that serve minorities, low-income households, and seniors to increase fitness and health.
-Participants in our studies receive trackers to keep, and we ask them to complete surveys so we can learn more about acceptability and use of wearables and their impact on physical activity and behavior change in different populations!
+Right now, wearable activity trackers are widely popular, but there is still much to learn about how they can help people be healthy.
+So RecycleHealth works with organizations that serve minorities, low-income households, seniors, and more to distribute trackers and study their effects on fitness, health, and well-being.
+Participants in our studies receive trackers to keep and complete surveys on their acceptability and use of wearables, so we can learn more about the impact of these devices on physical activity and behavior change in different populations!

 Dr. Jeff Phillips, Family Doctors LLC